-Understanding MLB Games
+Understanding MLB Scores & Games Results

-A base hit can be a single (hitting the ball into play and going to first base safely,) or a double (hitting the ball and going to second base,) or a triple (hitting the ball and going to third base.)
-If someone is on base when a player hits the ball into play, it allows them to advance as many times as they want, going over one to three bases and all the way to homebase, if they can.
+A base hit can be a single (hitting the ball into play and going to first base safely), or a double (hitting the ball and going to second base), or a triple (hitting the ball and going to third base).
+If someone is on base when a player hits the ball into play, it allows them to advance as many times as they want, going from one to three bases and all the way to homebase, if they can.